mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 "You keep them enslaved."

-"Hey, if kanosin is so bad they should stop begging me for more."
+"If kanosin is so bad maybe they should stop begging me for more."

-"You would be the first to die if they could."
+"You would be the first to die if they could stop."

-"But they won't," he laughed, "They won't, and that's the beauty of it."
+"But they can't," he laughed, "They can't stop, and that's the beauty of it."

 He tilted the lamp over the ground between them and watched the flames crawl down the stream of oil and onto a growing pool on the floor.
 The smell of anomin filled the air as flames bit at her side, inching ever closer.
 She tried her best to think clearly and focus on escaping.